elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} Young girls, respect the pilgrims who gorge their daily bread on the rich ruts of twilight.
+- {:.pr.i} Young girls, respect the pilgrims who squander their daily bread on the rich ruts of twilight.

 *(The girls run away.)*